-They are best known for their herding abilities but, are perfect dogs for agility, sheepdog trials, and long runs.
+They are popular dog breeds best known for their herding abilities but, are perfect dogs for agility, sheepdog trials, and long runs.

 The Australian Shepherd needs to live in a home with lots of open space to run and play.

 17. Shih Tzu

-They are a fairly low maintenance breed, and they don't have excess energy.
+They are a fairly low-maintenance breed, and they don't have excess energy.

 18. Border Collie

 In 2015, Jules O’Dwyer and her border collies won Britain’s Got Talent for their amazing trick routines.

 They are friendly and outgoing dogs.
-One of the most popular dog breeds, Border Collies make a great dog for families.
+One of the most popular dog breeds, Border Collies makes a great dog for families.

 Boxers are one of the most popular dog breeds for many reasons.
 They are energetic and fun-loving.

-The Boxer needs daily exercise and are great jumpers, so they need high fences.
+The Boxer needs daily exercise and is great jumpers, so they need high fences or invisible dog fences.

-If you plan to adopt one of these care-free canines, make sure that you set some money aside for unexpected veterinary care if it is needed.
+If you plan to adopt one of these carefree canines, make sure that you set some money aside for unexpected veterinary care if it is needed.